logzio/logz-docs/_source/logzio_collections/_log-sources/sentinelone.md

 * {% include log-shipping/replace-vars.html listener=true %}

-* Replace the host with your syslog IP and port details.
+* Replace the host port with your syslog port details.
 The above example has `host: "0.0.0.0:6514"` but you should change it to your specifics.

 One last validation - make sure Logz.io is the only output and appears only once.
 If the file has other outputs, remove them.